Connectivism: Criticisms

 Kerr claims that although technology affects learning environments, existing learning theories are sufficient.
 Kop and Hill conclude that while it does not seem that connectivism is a separate learning theory, it "continues to play an important role in the development and emergence of new pedagogies, where control is shifting from the tutor to an increasingly more autonomous learner."

 AlDahdouh examined the relation between connectivism and Artificial Neural Network (ANN) and the results, unexpectedly, revealed that ANN researchers use constructivism principles to teach ANN with labeled training data.
 However, he argued that connectivism principles are used to teach ANN only when the knowledge is unknown.

 Ally recognizes that the world has changed and become more networked, so learning theories developed prior to these global changes are less relevant.
 However, he argues that, "What is needed is not a new stand-alone theory for the digital age, but a model that integrates the different theories to guide the design of online learning materials.".

 Chatti notes that Connectivism misses some concepts, which are crucial for learning, such as reflection, learning from failures, error detection and correction, and inquiry.
 He introduces the Learning as a Network (LaaN) theory which builds upon connectivism, complexity theory, and double-loop learning.
 LaaN starts from the learner and views learning as the continuous creation of a personal knowledge network (PKN).

-Schwebel of Torrens University notes that Connectivism provides limited account for how learning occurs online.
+Schwebel of Torrens University notes that Connectivism provides a limited account of how learning occurs online.
 Conceding that learning occurs across networks, he introduces a paradox of change.
-If Connectivism accounts for this changing in networks, and these networks change so drastically, as technology has in the past, then theses like this must account for that change too, making it no longer the same theory.
+If Connectivism accounts for these changes in networks, and these networks change so drastically, as technology has in the past, then theses like this must account for that change too, making it no longer the same theory.
 Furthermore, citing Understanding Media: The Extensions of Man, Schwebel notes that the nodes can impede on the types of learning that can occur, leading to issues with democratised education, as content presented within the network will both be limited to how the network can handle information, and what content is likely to be presented within the network through behaviourist style principles of reinforcement, as providers are likely to recirculate, reproduce and reiterate information that is rewarded through things such as likes.